Bit-Quill/amazon-timestream-tools/integrations/lambda/README.md

 ### IAM Configuration

-When deployed in Amazon SageMaker, the instance hosting the Jupyter notebook must use an IAM role with the following permissions:
+When deployed in Amazon SageMaker, the instance hosting the Jupyter notebook must use an IAM role with the following permissions, replacing `<region>` with your desired AWS region name and `<account ID>` with your AWS account ID:

 ```json
 {